MTG Commander Brackets: The 5-Bracket System Explained

 When building on Spellweave, the deck engine automatically enforces these combo restrictions based on your selected bracket.
 If a two-card infinite combo would violate your bracket’s rules, the engine will avoid including both pieces in the same deck.

-Choosing Your Bracket
+How to Choose Your Bracket

 If you’re new to Commander, start with Bracket 2.
 Most precons are Bracket 2, and it’s the most common starting point for new players.
 As you build your collection and want stronger decks, move to Bracket 3.